MichaTarlton/quartz/content/slides.md

 # 3 The Credit Assignment Problem
 - Deep Learning (and deep SNNs) has been limited by the current method of credit-assignment: Back-Propagation
 - We know that back-propagation is not biologically plausible
-	- In addition to observably being straight up inefficient
+	- In addition to being incredibly inefficient
-- If we are going to take full advantage advantage of SNNs we must apply better methods of credit-assignment
+- If we are going to take full advantage advantage of SNNs we need better methods of credit-assignment
 	- such as those we see in the brain

 - Back-propagation fails to correctly assign credit in *“deep*” and non-linear systems